Adriwin06/Ultimate-CommonUI-Menu-System/README.md

-# Ultimate UE5 CommonUI Full Game Menu System
+# UCMS - Ultimate CommonUI Menu System

 <img src="https://i.imgur.com/uzxaYqd.png" width=49%> <img src="https://i.imgur.com/afaZQmT.png" width=49%>

-Please note that this project is still in development.

 ## Features
-  - Full WIP game menu system
+  - Full game menu system
   - Easy prompt system
   - VERY complete "Options" menu, like there is probably too much settings for a normal user, with engine settings, Post Process Volume Settings, display settings, TSR/DLSS/FSR/XeSS settings that follows their UI Guidelines, Audio/Volume settings (Music, Ambient, SFX, Voice, Controller Speaker, etc), input mapping, etc
-  - WIP details panel that displays information about the hovered setting.
+  - Details panel that displays information about the hovered setting.
 It's not finished because there is a lot of information to add for each setting, so it takes quite a lot of time
   - Save system that saves all settings when you quit/reopen the game.
 They now got reapplied automatically at launch and when openning a level
   - Main menu with background map & camera movements
   - Beautiful animated character selection menu
   - Pause menu (press ² or escape if in standalone mode)
   - Full controller support (navigate between widget, change settings, etc)
+  - Keyboard arrows navigation (validate with space)
   - Simple notification system
   - Partial French localization
   - ~~Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)~~ [for the last commits I didn't take the time to actually add each text in the string table]